Harith98/blind-spot-detection-tracker/README.md

 Team Members | Role | Resposibilities
 --- | --- | ---
-Badrul | Project Manager | Oveseer the whole project development.
-Will allocate the tasks to all the members.
+Badrul | Project Manager | Allocate the tasks to all the members.
-Luqman | Implementation Manager | Program the mobile-based app and the system modules.
+Luqman | Implementation Manager | Hardware installation and the system modules.
-Harith | Project Scheduler | Plan the tasks and works that given to the members.
+Harith | System Analyst | Ensuring that the requirements of the project are captured and documented correctly.

 <p align="center">
-  <em>Table B.2: Team Responsibility</em>
+  <em>  Team Responsibility</em>
 </p>

 # C.IMPLEMENTATION